 It is with heavy hearts that we announce the cancellation of this year’s Michigan Nursing Summit, which was planned to take place in Grand Rapids on October 29-30, 2020.
 Out of concern for public health, and following Governor Whitmer’s plan for reopening the economy, we are taking the cautious position that a large gathering will not be advisable by the date of the event.

-While we understand this comes as a disappointment to many of our partners, we are optimistic for next year’s Michigan Nursing Summit, which will be held in Traverse City on October 21-22, 2021.
+While we understand this comes as a disappointment to many of our partners, we are optimistic for a virtual Michigan Nursing Summit in Fall of 2021.
 Supporting the health care workforce is an integral part of Michigan Health Council’s mission and we look forward to continuing that work in new ways.

 We are so grateful for your participation and support during this process, and hope to engage with you in the future.
 We wish you, your families, and loved ones health and well-being during this health crisis.